marchewaaa333/MCS/README.md

 To make MMCF you will need:
  - 2-5 mk8 extruders (like the ender 3 ones).
 You can print them or get them for dirt cheap.
  - Second motherboard (you can use the creality v1.1.4 or any other that is compatible with klipper)
+# Printed parts
+Use PETG / ABS / ASA for printing the parts (DON'T USE PLA!!).
+At least 30% infill Honeycomb / Gyroid With 3 wall loops.